digdeeproots/docs.digdeeproots.com/test-improvements-example/6a-use-builder--test.md

 ---
-title: Use builders
+title: Test with builders
+subtitle: Builders clarify the initial state
 ---

-# Test with builders
-## Builders clarify the initial state

 The builders can also be used in your production code &mdash; they aren't just test helpers.
 In this example, we extracted the code that creates a new test context (empty data).